Double suit symbols are used in BidBase files to indicate that either of two bids is made:

 If you put these two specs on separate lines instead of the same line, you would get a count of hands with Clubs >5 -or- Clubs with 4+ HCPs.

-Likewise, if you want to know, in the last example, how often advancer will have 4+ Hearts OR 4+ Spades, enter "4hq>4" on one line and "4sq>4" on the next line; don't put them on the same line.
+Likewise, if you want to know how often advancer will have 4+ Hearts OR 4+ Spades, enter "4hq>4" on one line and "4sq>4" on the next line; don't put them on the same line.

 The Percent is calculated by dividing the count for each line in the bottom grid by the total number of hands matching the specs in the top grid.
 This tells you the odds of getting whatever you are counting, given the hand and deal specifications you entered.